timminator/VideOCR/README.md

 - `use_gpu`

-  Set to `True` if performing ocr with gpu.
+  Set to `True` if performing OCR with GPU.

 - `use_angle_cls`